philmph/philmph.github.io/content/posts/4/index.md

 ## 🧭 Before we begin

-In this post, we'll be exploring the use of the **`nullable`** argument within Terraform `variable` blocks.
+In this post, we'll be exploring the use of the `nullable` argument within Terraform `variable` blocks.

 My point of view is that `nullable` is often overlooked or even actively disregarded.
-I've often seen this lead to **unexpected results**, even though handling `nullable` is simple and requires little effort.
+I've often seen this lead to unexpected results, even though handling `nullable` is simple and requires little effort.

 ### 📋 Prerequisites